top of page

 6 / Can you pick the film stock for me?

-8 / What gear is used?
+8 / What equipment is utilised?

 In Shoot